Xueweian/cve/sql18.md

 ## describe
 There are unrestricted SQL injection attacks in the E-Health Care System.
 Controllable parameters: name .

-In chat.php.php, there are no filter parameters, and there is no restriction on the execution of concatenated SQL statements, resulting in SQL injection vulnerabilities.
+In chat.php, there are no filter parameters, and there is no restriction on the execution of concatenated SQL statements, resulting in SQL injection vulnerabilities.
 You can obtain sensitive information from the database

 ## code analysis
 The $name parameters of the chat.php are not filtered and concatenated into the SQL statement for execution when attacker is not logining.